-CITB requires a copy of all the relevant evidence, including travel tickets where applicable and evidence of attendance covering the period of the application.
-Screen shots of bookings made via an App, electronic booking confirmations and college timetables are all acceptable evidence.
+CITB requires a copy of all the relevant evidence of travel, accommodation and attendance covering the period of the application.
+Such evidence includes, but is not limited to, train tickets, screenshots of bookings made via an App, booking confirmations emails or documents and college timetables.

-Submission of travel applications does not guarantee approval and any rejections will be notified to the applicant.
+Submission of travel and/or accommodation applications does not guarantee approval and any rejections will be notified to the Employer.

 The Employer will reimburse any charges, costs and expenses arising as a consequence of a breach of the CITB Code of Conduct for Apprentices in Accommodation.